Your evening decides your morning before you ever set an alarm

 Block 7: Bedroom environment and sensory cues

-Your bedroom environment is a set of passive cues that tell your body “we sleep here.”
-Dim the lights in your home as bedtime approaches to support natural melatonin production.
-Keep your bedroom cool (around 65 to 68 degrees Fahrenheit works for most people), dark, and quiet.
-Reserve your bed for sleep and intimacy, not for working, watching TV, or scrolling.
+Your bedroom is a set of passive cues that tell your body you sleep here.
+Dim the lights across your home as bedtime approaches to support natural melatonin production.
+Keep the bedroom cool, around 65 to 68 degrees Fahrenheit for most people, along with dark and quiet.
+Reserve the bed for sleep and intimacy, not for working, watching TV, or scrolling.
 Environmental cues train your brain to associate the bed with rest [5].
 Blackout curtains, a white noise machine, and a cool sheet set are not luxuries; they are tools that subtract disruption.

 | Factor | Target | Common failure |